baylonp/learnHack_path/reverse_shell.md

 });
 ```

-And once the connection as been established, I will see "Connected" \n "$>" on my terminal, the ATTACKER terminal
+And once the connection as been established, I will see "_Connected_" \n "_$>_" on my terminal, the ATTACKER terminal.